Google launches generative AI performance reports in Search Console

 |---|---|---|

-| AI Overview Impressions | How often your content appears in generative summaries | Measures visibility within AI-driven responses |
+| Impressions | How often your URLs appear in AI Overviews, AI Mode and Discover | Your visibility within generative AI features |

 Implications for UK search strategy

 For UK businesses, particularly those in professional services, healthcare, technology and B2B sectors, this changes how search performance is evaluated.
 Organic rankings still matter, but they no longer represent the full picture of search visibility.
-A site can rank well in traditional results and still fail to appear in AI overviews if its content lacks the structured, cited and contextually rich signals that generative features prioritise.
+A site can rank well in traditional results and still fail to appear in AI Overviews if its content lacks the structured, cited and contextually rich signals that generative features prioritise.

 This has direct implications for technical SEO and content structuring.
 The same ranking factors that drive traditional visibility do not automatically transfer to AI-driven surfaces.
 Schema markup, entity clarity, content depth and authoritative sourcing become more influential.
-Sites that have treated structured data as optional now face a measurable disadvantage in AI overview inclusion.
+Sites that have treated structured data as optional now face a measurable disadvantage in AI Overview inclusion.

 What Priority Pixels is tracking

-AI overview performance is not a replacement metric.
+AI Overview performance is not a replacement metric.
 It sits alongside organic rankings, featured snippet inclusion and knowledge panel presence as part of a broader visibility picture.
 The difference is that this visibility now has its own measurement layer.

-We are also monitoring how AI overview inclusion varies by sector and query type.
-Informational queries with clear factual answers tend to generate higher AI overview impression volumes.
+We are also monitoring how AI Overview inclusion varies by sector and query type.
+Informational queries with clear factual answers tend to generate higher AI Overview impression volumes.
 Transactional and navigational queries still lean toward traditional result formats.
 For B2B clients, this means content strategy needs to account for both.
 Thought leadership and educational content should be structured to support AI summarisation.
 Service and product pages still need to rank in traditional results to capture bottom-of-funnel intent.

 Structural changes required